prathimacode-hub/Awesome_Python_Scripts/BasicPythonScripts/Password Validator/README.md

 - Contains at least a special character (such as @,+,£,$,%,*^,etc);
 - Doesn't contain space(s).

+The libary used in this program is string.
+The string module contains a number of functions to process standard Python strings:
+- string.ascii_letters is used to verify that either an uppercase or lowercase letter is present in the user's password
+- string.digits is used to verify that at least a number is present in the user's password
+- string.punctuation is used to verify that punctuation(s) is presnt in the user's password

+# Workflow of program

++ The user is asked to enter a password that conforms to some displayed rules;
++ the password is then checked to ensure that all rules were met.

-# Prerequisites
+# Setup instructions

-It requires no prerequisites, you only need to run the script.
-If you don't have Python installed, you can visit [here](https://www.python.org/downloads/) to download Python.

-# How to run the script

-Running the script is pretty easy, open a terminal in the folder where your script is located and run the following command :
+To run the script, open a terminal in the folder where your script is located and run the following command :

 `python PASSWORD_VALIDATOR.py`